AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 By default, the following types of data is displayed on the story card for tasks and issues:

-* Story name with a&nbsp;link directly to the task or issue
+* Story name with a link directly to the task or issue
 * The project name with a link directly to the project
 * This link is displayed only for stories, not for subtasks
 * The task or issue description